jason-white/portfolio/content/case-studies/recruiting-solutions.md

 {{< figure src="/images/recruiting-solutions-hifi.webp" alt="Screenshot of high fidelity mockups for a web application" width="831" height="554" >}}

+During the high-fidelity mockup phase, I chose to display the internal page section in a quadrant layout rather than stacking the items vertically or placing them side-by-side.
+This approach provided a more scalable structure, allowing the recruiting team to add more internal pages without disrupting the layout while keeping related subjects grouped together.
+Stacking them vertically felt too hierarchical, while a side-by-side cluster lacked flexibility for future expansion.

+One of the biggest advantages of designing what you’ll develop yourself is the ability to make informed decisions based on what’s technically possible.
+I enjoy prototyping ideas in HTML and CSS early in the process to validate feasibility and refine interactions before final design approvals.

 #### Design refresh

 In late 2024, I decided to refresh this application, starting with a much-needed modern update to the homepage's look and feel.
 I removed the testimonials section, as it was rarely utilized.